-Natalia studied graphic design and painting at the University of Costa Rica.
+She studied Graphic Design and Painting at the University of Costa Rica.

-Her style is delicate, youthful and feminine but with some attitude, and Natalia likes to bring personality to each illustration she creates.
-By mixing pencil drawn elements with splashes of colour and collage, she’s able to change the tone – strong characters are given an extra dimension or quirkiness that lifts an image.
+Delicate, youthful and feminine but with some attitude, Natalia's style brings personality to each illustration she creates.
+By using mixed media, she’s adept at varying the tone, creating strong characters with an extra dimension or quirkiness to lift the image.

 Question: What drew you to illustration/design?
 Natalia: I've always loved fashion magazines, so that was my first approach to fashion, models and extravagant dresses.
 Then in art school I didn't know which direction to take, so I start taking inspiration from my magazines and drawing the models.
 Then I fell in love with every drawing I did and just wanted to learn more and polish my technique.
 Question: Do you have any formal design training?
 Natalia: I do, I went to the University of Costa Rica, and majored in graphic design and painting.
 Question: Where are you originally from?
 Natalia: I was born and still live here in San Jose, Costa Rica.
 Question: Where do you live now & what drew you there?
 Natalia: I live in Coronado, it's a little town with lots of nature and mountains nearby that I love to visit every time I have a chance.
 Question: Where is your studio and can you describe it for me?
 Natalia: It's my bedroom/studio, I have plenty of space to work on my illustrations and paintings.
 My studio is like a collage, I have many art supplies, watercolors, pencils, books, glitter in all colors, origami papers, but also I have my little treasures, like crystals, toys, souvenirs from my travels, I collect Barbies and there's a huge inspirational board on my wall filled with cards and drawings.
 Question: Who or What is your biggest inspiration?
 Natalia: My family, they support me a lot and always encourage me to do what I love.
 My grandmother sewed, together we made dresses for my Barbies and she also was a very crafty lady so I learned a lot from her.
 My Aunt used to draw me dolls when she came home after work and my Dad also has a passion for art and drew me horses and farm animals, so I guess I grew up looking up to them.
 Finally but not least my Mom is my best friend, my companion when I'm working, I always show her my new drawings, she has a very good eye for art.
 Question: How do you get your ideas?
 Natalia: Usually it's from photos I find on the internet, colors is what drives my attention.
 An interesting face, a mixture of different patterns.
 Fashion week and street style is where I get very inspired from.
 I love to see how people express themselves through clothes.
 Question: Do you collect anything?
 Natalia: I like Barbies, I love the old ones, recently I bought the Pizza Hut Skipper and now I want to buy the astronaut Barbie from 1985.
 I like toys in general and little porcelain figures or anything cute.
 Question: What is the first record you bought?
 Natalia: I was little and I was a huge Spice Girls fan, I wanted to be Geri Spice so my first record was Spice Girls, I still can sing every song in that cd.